 Regarding comments and questions from the public, the Airport will follow these communications guidelines:

-The Airport will maintain a 24-hour line of communication.
-The Airport Communications Center can be reached by dialing (907) 266-2411.
 Comments and questions can also be submitted by visiting the following website: http://dot.alaska.gov/anc/commentForm.shtml.

 When necessary, inquiries will be directed to Airport subject matter experts according to topic.
 These experts will respond either directly or through a representative.